 logo

-Some people like to count their steps every day, while others prefer to exercise for a set amount of time.
-Which method is more beneficial for health?
+Some people enjoy counting their steps every day, while others prefer to exercise for a set amount of time.
+Which method is more beneficial for your health?

-A new study has found that both approaches reduce the risk of early death and heart disease, so individuals can choose their preferred method.
-This information is based on a paper by American researchers published on the 20th (local time) in the Journal of the American Medical Association Internal Medicine (JAMA Internal Medicine), as reported by the health and medical webzine 'Health Day'.
+A new study suggests that both approaches reduce the risk of premature death and heart disease, so choose whichever you prefer.
+This was reported by the medical webzine "Health Day" based on a paper by American researchers published in JAMA Internal Medicine on the 20th (local time).

-Currently, the U.S. exercise guidelines are set based on time, recommending at least 150 minutes of moderate to vigorous physical activity per week or more than 75 minutes of vigorous activity.
-However, as the number of people using smartwatches increases, making it easier to track step counts, researchers explained that questions are being raised about whether step counts might be more suitable than time units for setting exercise goals.
+Current U.S. exercise guidelines are time-based, with a minimum of 150 minutes of moderate-to-vigorous physical activity per week or 75 minutes of vigorous activity.
+However, with the rise of smartwatches, making it easier to track step counts, researchers are questioning whether step counts, rather than time units, are more appropriate for setting exercise goals.

-He explained, "While existing physical activity guidelines mainly focus on the duration and intensity of activity, there is a lack of recommendations based on the increased step count with the proliferation of smartwatches, so I wanted to see which approach is better."
+“While existing physical activity guidelines primarily focus on duration and intensity of activity, we recognized that recommendations based on the number of steps increased with the proliferation of smartwatches, and therefore wanted to see which was better,” he explained.

-The researchers analyzed data from over 14,000 women who participated in a nationwide women's health study.
-Additionally, from 2011 to 2015, they asked participants aged 62 and older to wear an activity tracker continuously for seven days to record their physical activity.
-The device was only removed when sleeping or engaging in water-related activities.
+The researchers analyzed data from over 14,000 women who participated in the National Women's Health Study.
+Between 2011 and 2015, participants aged 62 and older were asked to wear activity trackers and record their physical activity for seven consecutive days.
+They were instructed to remove the devices only when sleeping or engaging in water-related activities.

-Participants engaged in moderate to vigorous physical activity for an average of 62 minutes per week and recorded approximately 5,200 steps per day.
-During an average follow-up period of 9 years, about 9% of participants died and 4% developed heart disease.
+Participants engaged in an average of 62 minutes of moderate to vigorous physical activity per week, accumulating approximately 5,200 steps per day.
+During the average nine-year follow-up period, approximately 9% of participants died and 4% developed heart disease.

-The researchers found that the most active women had a 30-40% lower risk of early death or heart disease regardless of whether they measured activity in hours or steps.
-Additionally, women in the top 75% of physical activity levels lived an average of 2.2 months longer per hour and 2.3 months longer based on step count compared to women in the bottom 25%.
-These survival benefits persisted regardless of differences in body mass index (BMI).
+The researchers found that the most active women had a 30-40% lower risk of premature death or heart disease, regardless of time spent or number of steps.
+Furthermore, women in the top three-quarters of physical activity levels lived an average of 2.2 months longer in terms of time spent and 2.3 months longer in terms of steps taken, compared to those in the bottom quarter.
+This survival advantage persisted regardless of differences in body mass index (BMI).

-Researcher Hamaya stated that both step count and time-based units have advantages and disadvantages in tracking exercise goals.
-The number of steps taken during a 30-minute walk at a moderate intensity can vary greatly between a 20-year-old and an 80-year-old.
-On the other hand, step count has the advantage of being simpler to measure and less ambiguous in interpretation compared to time-based exercise intensity.
+Researcher Hamaya said both step counts and time units have advantages and disadvantages when it comes to tracking exercise goals.
+It was revealed that the number of steps taken by a 20-year-old and an 80-year-old during a 30-minute moderate-intensity walk can vary significantly.
+On the other hand, step counts have the advantage of being simpler to measure and less subject to interpretation than time-based exercise intensity.

-Step count also captures not only the time spent exercising but also physical activities included in daily life.
-Researchers pointed out that this is especially helpful in measuring activity levels among the elderly.
-Researcher Hamaya said, "Therefore, it is important for physical activity guidelines to offer various ways to achieve goals," and "movement varies from person to person, and almost all forms of movement are beneficial to our health."
+Step counting also captures not only the time spent exercising but also the physical activity involved in daily life.
+This is particularly helpful in measuring activity levels in older adults, the researchers noted.
+"That's why it's important that physical activity guidelines provide a variety of ways to reach goals," said Hamaya.
+"Movement is different for everyone, and almost all forms of movement are beneficial to our health."

 2